IAmJonoBo/Flight-Control/docs/Technical Brief.md

   ```
 - Accessibility is enforced via automated (axe-core) and manual audits.
 - See the Developer Guide and Getting Started docs for full local setup instructions.
+- React 17+ automatic JSX runtime is enabled: you do **not** need to import `React` for JSX.
+ESLint is configured for this.